RenderKit/oidn/doc/api.md

 bool               hdr            false whether the color is HDR

+float              hdrScale         NaN HDR color values are interpreted such
+                                        that, multiplied by this scale, a value of 1 corresponds to a luminance level of 100 cd/m²; if set to NaN, the scale is computed automatically (*default*)

 bool               srgb           false whether the color is encoded with the
                                         sRGB (or 2.2 gamma) curve (LDR only) or is linear; the output will be encoded with the same curve

-int                maxMemoryMB     6000 approximate maximum amount of memory to
+int                maxMemoryMB     6000 approximate maximum amount of scratch
-                                        use in megabytes (actual memory usage
+                                        memory to use in megabytes (actual
-                                        may be higher); limiting memory usage
+                                        memory usage may be higher); limiting
-                                        may cause slower denoising due to
+                                        memory usage may cause slower denoising
-                                        internally splitting the image into
+                                        due to internally splitting the image
-                                        overlapping tiles, but cannot cause the
+                                        into overlapping tiles, but cannot cause
-                                        denoising to fail
+                                        the denoising to fail

 const int          alignment            when manually denoising the image in
                                         tiles, the tile size and offsets should be multiples of this amount of pixels to avoid artifacts; note that manual
-                                        tiled denoising is supported *only* for
+                                        tiled denoising of HDR images is
-                                        LDR images
+                                        supported *only* when hdrScale is set
+                                        by the user

 const int          overlap              when manually denoising the image in
                                         tiles, the tiles should overlap by this